KennethScott/hostbridge/README.md

 _Please note this extension is still considered **beta**._

 ## Disclaimer
-This is an unofficial HostBridge extension.
+* This is an unofficial HostBridge extension and is therefore unsupported.
 I am not affiliated with [HostBridge](http://www.hostbridge.com).
-This extension was developed against Hostbridge v6.78 - anything else and your mileage may vary.
+* This extension was developed against Hostbridge v6.78.

 ## Credits
+* The functionality in this extension is modeled after the original Eclipse extension provided by Hostbridge.
-For now the handful of file icons used in the Host Explorer are from Philipp Kief's excellent [Material Icons Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).
+* For now the handful of file icons used in the Host Explorer are from Philipp Kief's excellent [Material Icons Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).

 ## Features